Genomic Region Generator

 4. Generate FASTA files

-• When you click Generate FASTA+, the form data is sent to /api/genomic/cascaded/custom.
+• When you submit a pipeline, the form data is sent with your request.

 • The backend processes your request using a two-level caching mechanism (see Caching FASTA Files for details).